 Every dependency case is unique, and your specific legal questions can only be properly answered during a thorough consultation with an experienced attorney.
 Call 805-242-6270 to speak with The Law Office of Michelle Evans, APC or set up an appointment with our office.

 At the Law Office of Michelle Evans, APC, we have the experience to handle even the most complicated Juvenile Dependency case.
-It is important that you hire an attorney who is certified in Dependency law and knows the workings of the Juvenile Dependency Court.
-Call for a consultation at 805-242-6270 or send us an email.
+It is important that you hire an attorney who is regularly practices Dependency court and knows the workings of the Juvenile Dependency system.
+Call for a consultation at (805) 242-6270 or send us an email.